Study: Disparities in research impact breast screening guidelines

 The findings of the study do not question current screening recommendations.
 The findings of this study show that the age of breast cancer occurrence is different for different ethnicities with the youngest occurrence in African American women.
 Because of these findings the current ethnicity blind recommendations may need to be re-evaluated.

 Women of color were diagnosed with breast cancer at a younger age than white women.
 Because breast cancer diagnosis in white patients peaks at age 60, the screening recommendation is to begin annual screening at age 50.
-If the same screening initiation/early detection window (10 years prior to peak of breast cancer diagnosis) is applied to these new data, African American and Asian women should begin screening at age 47 and Hispanic women at 46.
+If the same USPSTF screening initiation/early detection window (10 years prior to peak of breast cancer diagnosis) is applied to these new data, African American and Asian women should begin screening at age 47 and Hispanic women at 46.

-Under the Patient Protection Affordable Care Act, Guidelines can impact insurance coverage for preventive services.
-However, in the case of breast screening, legislation known as the PALS Act supercedes the Guidelines by requiring health insurance companies to cover annual for women starting at age 40.
+Under the Patient Protection Affordable Care Act, USPSTF Guidelines can impact insurance coverage for preventive services.
+However, in the case of breast screening, legislation known as the PALS Act supercedes the USPSTF Guidelines by requiring health insurance companies to cover annual for women starting at age 40.

 Posted 6/21/18